tudorteisanu/shoply/README.md

     - **pipes** - Contain custom pipes _(create folder if not exists)_.
     - **layouts** - Contain different page layouts.
     - **mixins** - Vue reusable mixins if they are used across multiple components _(create folder if not exists)_.
     - **pages** - Contain pages with angular router integration.
-Each component/module added to this folder will used for router.
+Each component/module added to this folder will use for router.
       - for simple routes like `/login`, `/about` - we should create a standalone component (only if we use angular 13+)
       - for nested routes like `/products`, `/products/create`, `/products/:id/edit` we should create a module and group them into this module routes
     - **services** - Tools that do not depend on components or pages and can be used in any of the component or outside of them.
-Should provide an external API which if possible not tied to a specific technology or library.
+Should provide an external API which is possible not tied to a specific technology or library.
     - **ts** - Typescript assets, such as an interfaces, types, enums etc.
     - **utils** - Contains helper functions whose task is to take a value, perform some kind of action with it and return a new value.
 At the same time, without producing any side effects.